matuzaite/react-redux-page/README.md

 # react-redux-page

-Fetching some data with redux-thunk
+Small project where I fetch some data with redux-thunk